lldap/lldap/example_configs/pam/README.md

 # Getting Started with UNIX PAM using SSSD

+This guide was tested with LDAPS on debian 12 with SSSD 2.8.2 and certificates signed by a registered CA.

 ## Configuring LLDAP

 ### Configure LDAPS

-This guide assumes LLDAP is being configured with ldaps.

 Even in private networks you **should** configure LLDAP to communicate over HTTPS, otherwise passwords will be transmitted in plain text.
-Even using self-signed certificate will drastically improve security.
+Just using a self-signed certificate will drastically improve security.

-You can generate an SSL certificate for it with the following command.
+You can generate an SSL certificate for LLDAP with the following command.
 The `subjectAltName` is **required**.
 Make sure all domains are listed there, even your `CN`.

 ```bash
 openssl req -x509 -nodes -newkey rsa:4096 -keyout key.pem -out cert.pem -sha256 -days 36500 -subj "/CN=ldap.example.com" -addext "subjectAltName = DNS:ldap.example.com"